tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Raycast/raycast.md

 ## Overview

-The Raycast provides functionality for FiveM resources.
+The Raycast library provides raycasting utilities for line-of-sight calculations, hit detection, and world interaction using ray tracing for precise targeting and collision detection.

 ## GetForwardVector (Client)